HPV-positive oropharyngeal cancer

 from HPV-negative oropharyngeal cancer (also called HPV negative-OPC and HPV-OPC).

 HPV-positive OPC presents in one of four ways: as an asymptomatic abnormality in the mouth found by the patient or a health professional such as a dentist; with local symptoms such as pain or infection at the site of the tumor; with difficulties of speech, swallowing, and/or breathing; or as a swelling in the neck if the cancer has spread to local lymph nodes.
-Detection of a tumour suppressor protein, known as p16, is commonly used to diagnose an HPV associated OPC.
+Detection of a tumour suppressor protein, known as p16, is commonly used to diagnose an HPV-associated OPC.
 The extent of disease is described in the standard cancer staging system, using the AJCC TNM system, based on the T stage (size and extent of tumor), N stage (extent of involvement of regional lymph nodes) and M stage (whether there is spread of the disease outside the region or not), and combined into an overall stage from I–IV.
 In 2016, a separate staging system was developed for HPV+OPC, distinct from HPV-OPC.

 Whereas most head and neck cancers have been declining as smoking rates have declined, HPV-positive OPC has been increasing.
 Compared to HPV-OPC patients, HPV-positive patients tend to be younger, have a higher socioeconomic status and are less likely to smoke.
 In addition, they tend to have smaller tumours, but are more likely to have involvement of the cervical lymph nodes.
 In the United States and other countries, the number of cases of oropharyngeal cancer has been increasing steadily, with the incidence of HPV-positive OPC increasing faster than the decline in HPV-negative OPC.
 The increase is seen particularly in young men in developed countries, and HPV-positive OPC now accounts for the majority of all OPC cases.
-Efforts are being made to reduce the incidence of HPV-positive OPC by introducing vaccination that includes HPV types 16 and 18, found in 95% of these cancers, prior to exposure to the virus.
+Efforts are being made to reduce the incidence of HPV-positive OPC by introducing vaccination that includes HPV types 16 and 18, found in 95% of these cancers, before exposure to the virus.
 Early data suggest a reduction in infection rates.